 - Corporation Tax Return (CT600)

-An annual return is a statement that has to be filed with Companies House and confirms the status and information held at Companies House.
+A confirmation statement is a statement that has to be filed with Companies House and confirms the status and information held at Companies House.
 This includes officers, registered address and share capital information.
-The first annual return is due within 28 days of the anniversary of the company’s incorporation.
-The annual return can be filed via our online portal or via webfiling at Companies House.
+The first confirmation statement is due within 28 days of the anniversary of the company’s incorporation.
+The confirmation statement can be filed via our online portal or via webfiling at Companies House.
 We are able to provide this service for you which will be renewed every 12 months.
 There is a £13 filing fee which is payable to Companies House.

 Where the company has remained dormant and not traded or operated a bank account during the period a dormant form can be prepared and submitted to Companies House (DS01).
 Where the company has traded it will need to complete a set of accounts prepared in accordance with the Companies Act 2006 and we would recommend that you seek the advice of a professional qualified accountant to undertake this role for you.
 If you would like a contact to an Accountant please contact us.
 All accounts have to be filed at Companies House before the due date to avoid automatic penalties from being incurred.